Family Engagement

 Parents/guardians are always invited to stay and schmooze (chat) in the social hall after Tefillah.
 Generally these gatherings are impromptu but occasionally we may organize a group discussion about Jewish parenting issues and someone might bring bagels and coffee or donuts.
 It’s a time to build community and be together.

-Beit Midrash Havdalah
+Beit Midrash Shabbat

 Mitzvah Days